Sharp Gaussian upper bounds for Schr\"odinger heat kernel on gradient shrinking Ricci solitons: Gaussian upper bound

 \section{Gaussian upper bound}

 In this section, we will follow the argument of Grigor'yan \cite{[Gr1]} to prove Theorem \ref{Mainup2}.
-Let $u(x,t)$ be a solution to the Dirichlet boundary condition for the equation $(\partial_t-L)u=0$ in $\Omega\times(0,T)$ with a compact set $K$ in $\Omega$, where $\Omega\subset M$.
-We consider two integrals of a solution $u(x,t)$
+Let $(M,g, f)$ be a gradient shrinking Ricci soliton.
+For a pre-compact region $\Omega\subset M$ and a compact set $K\subset\Omega$, let $u(x,t)$ be a smooth solution to the Dirichlet problem for the equation $(\partial_t+L)u=0$ in $\Omega\times(0,T)$ (with an initial condition having a support on $K$), where $L=-\Delta+a\mathrm{R}$.
+For such a solution $u(x,t)$, we consider two integrals

 and

 where $D$ is a positive number.
 Obviously, $I(t)\le E_D(t)$.
 In the following, we will prove a reverse inequality in some ways.